viet34tqc/notebook/react-server-component.md

 - If I have a highly interactive app, use Client Components.
 - On the other hand, if I had a lot of DB access and complex logic, I might offload that to the server by doing it on a Server Component.

+## Limitation

+- Cannot use browser api, cannot access to `window`
+- Cannot use interactive features, like `click`

 ## Server component and client component

 - A Server Component runs exclusively on the server.
 This code will not re-run on the user's device; the code won't even be included in the JavaScript bundle